 Finally, the steady heat of the air fryer cooks the meatballs evenly, so there’s less risk of them burning.

-If you haven’t tried air fryer meatballs yet, I definitely encourage you to give it a try soon!
+If you haven’t tried air fryer chicken meatballs yet, I definitely encourage you to give it a try soon!

-How to make the best chicken meatballs
+How to make the best chicken meatballs in an air fryer

 For maximum versatility, I kept the flavor of these air-fried meatballs relatively neutral but don’t worry, they’re still packed with delicious flavor!